Information for those applying for a Student Route visa from outside the UK.

 • Original evidence that demonstrates your parental relationship, such as a birth certificate clearly showing you and your parent’s names.

-Differential evidence requirement for a student
+Differential evidence requirement

 The differential evidence requirement applies to you if you are applying for your visa from the country that you live in and you are a national (or citizen) of a country listed in Appendix Student ST 22 of the Immigration Rules.